A Banana Grown At Subzero Temps Also Has An Edible Peel

 "Even when the fruit are perfectly well below [pesticide limits for humans], you can still reach peak concentrations in the environment that are above critical toxic thresholds," Ng says.
 She says pesticide runoff from bananas can wind up concentrating in waterways, threatening fish and other water dwellers.

-Ng says there's potential for non-organic, commercial banana farms to improve — avoiding spraying pesticides just before rain, creating buffer areas to filter runoff .
+Ng says there's potential for nonorganic, commercial banana farms to improve — avoiding spraying pesticides just before rain, creating buffer areas to filter runoff.
 But the banana as a species could probably use all the help it can get.
 Perhaps one day, experiments like the Mongee banana could help keep this crop around, with fewer downstream effects.

 Setsuzo Tanaka's answer to pests and pesticides is somewhat radical.
 To avoid both at once, he engineered a breed of Gros Michel bananas for cold resistance, and began growing them at extreme temperatures.
-D&T Farms plants its seedlings in very chilly conditions, minus 76 degrees Fahrenheit, then thaws and replants them at warmer temperatures.
+D&T Farm plants its seedlings in very chilly conditions, minus 76 degrees Fahrenheit, then thaws and replants them at warmer temperatures.
 The temperature-shifted bananas grow from seedlings to fruit in about nine months, and an interesting side effect of the process is a thinner banana peel.
 Without any pesticides, the peel is edible, from a practical standpoint.

 If eating banana peels is your thing, the Mongee banana would be a major improvement from the typical bitter, fibrous banana covering.
-Mongee peels have a lettuce-like texture, according to D&T Farms' Tetsuya Tanaka.
-Although Tanaka admitted in an email that he didn't personally enjoy the peel's taste, he said Mongee peels are mellow compared with a an ordinary banana's covering.
+Mongee peels have a lettuce-like texture, according to D&T Farm's Tetsuya Tanaka.
+Although Tanaka said in an email that he didn't personally enjoy the peel's taste, he said Mongee peels are mellow compared with an ordinary banana's covering.
 Japanese journalist P.K.
-Sanjun tried the peel all by itself, and said that "it was bitter, but not inedible," SoraNews24 reported.
+Sanjun tried the peel all by itself and said "it was bitter, but not inedible," SoraNews24 reported.
 The fruit itself had a different flavor, too, Sanjun said.
 It was more tropical and pineapple-y than a typical banana.
 He approved.

 Finding a Mongee to munch on won't be easy, though.
 The company says it ships just "hundreds" per week around Japan.
 At one store, Tenmaya, in Okayama prefecture, between 30 and 60 bananas arrive every Friday.
 Each banana costs 648 yen, or about $6, and they're all sold by Saturday.

-Tetsuya Tanaka of D&T Farms preemptively apologized for not being able to send NPR a banana; understandably, it would be quite a feat to send a sample to America.
+Tetsuya Tanaka of D&T Farm preemptively apologized for not being able to send NPR a banana; understandably, it would be quite a feat to send a sample to America.
 Other companies that have bought seedlings from D&T might increase supply, but Japanese consumers eat millions of bananas each year.

 So Mongee bananas are no more than a boutique crop at this point.
-But if you want to grow them at home, D&T Farms plans to offer a cold-resistant potted banana plant soon.
+But if you want to grow them at home, D&T Farm plans to offer a cold-resistant potted banana plant soon.
 It's scheduled to cost $450, but after 75 Mongee bananas, those peels will pay for themselves.